Implementing async-await syntax using delimited continuations

 })

-As any web developper knows, using .then
+As any web developper knows, using .then for managing sequential

 const resp_promise = fetch("http://example.org/");